ayushedu/ayushedu.github.io/_posts/2018-05-04-Apache-Spark-Introduction.markdown

 title:  "Apache Spark Introduction"
 date:   2018-05-04
 author: Ayush Vatsyayan
-categories: Apache Spark
+categories: "Apache Spark" "BigData"
-tags:	spark
+tags:	spark bigdata
 cover:  "/assets/instacode.png"
 ---
 In this first Spark article, I'll try to answer the question "What is Spark?" and give you an in-depth overview of what makes it special.
 I'll outline the main features, including some of the advanced functionality.
 I'll also show you some of the main building blocks.